 Most worryingly, one in four students experienced such a “stretching effect” a year or even years after viewing the disturbing content.
 So, Do parents know the horror content that their children are exposed to every day?

 The article below will help you better understand horror content, how terrible and long-term effects of horror movies on children, and how to protect them from this harmful content.

 The second form of horror content is the basic forms that we most often encounter such as:

 - Unreal horror movies like ghosts, violence (Valak, The Conjuring, Saw, etc.)

-- Pictures/videos of accidents, murder and stabbing are real in real life
+- Pictures/videos of accidents, murders, and stabbings are real in real life

-The second form of horror content often appears on social networks or online newspapers and forums, this horror content are often ignored by parents but you do not know that they make your children suffer.
+The second form of horror content often appears on social networks or online newspapers and forums.
+This horror content is often ignored by parents but you do not know that they make your children suffer.
 The dynamic is much more powerful and negative.